 - Making digital marketing reports using data analytics

-Money is a crucial aspect of the business so it’s important to keep track of how much you earn and spend.
-An accounting virtual assistant can improve your productivity and efficiency by taking care of the day-to-day financial tasks in your business.
+Keeping accurate records is a crucial aspect of running a business.
+A bookkeeping virtual assistant can improve your productivity and efficiency by taking care of the day-to-day financial tasks in your business.

-They are trained in accounting principles, procedures, and accounting software to help you with bookkeeping, tax preparation, budgeting, and financial analysis.
+They are trained in bookkeeping principles, procedures, and accounting software to help you with accounts billable and payable, tax preparation, budgeting, financial analysis, and much more.
 Other accounting tasks they can handle include:

 - Preparing financial statements like balance sheets and income statements